List of Pakistan Test cricket records: Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

-Sachin Tendulkar of India has scored the most half-centuries in Test cricket with 68.
-He is followed by the West Indies' Shivnarine Chanderpaul on 66, Pakistan's Inzamam-ul-Haq has 46 fifties to his name.
+Joe Root of England and Sachin Tendulkar of India have scored the most half-centuries in Test cricket, with 68 each.
+They are followed by Rahul Dravid of India with 63 half-centuries, while Ricky Ponting of Australia has 62 fifties to his name, Pakistan's Inzamam-ul-Haq has 46 fifties to his name.